-A: Yes.
-The step and direction pins are feed through optoisolators.
+A: The step and direction pins are feed through optoisolators.
 Use a series resistor with the step and with the direction signal from the PLC.
 Resistor must be sized so that the optoisolator current is limited under 10mA.

-Q: I like to control a DC servomotor with the drive, is it possible?
+Q: I like to control an AC servomotor with the drive, is it possible?

-A: No. The drive can only control brushless type AC servomotors.
-To control a brush type servomotor check our DG3S servo drive series.
+A: No. The drive can only control brush type DC servomotors.